kristianseverin/CasePFA/README.md

 XGBoostRegressor: using number of crimes per day as target and timeseries components as numerical inputs.
 XGBoostCatAndNum: using number of crimes per day as target and timeseries components as numerical inputs.
 Categorical variables were made compatible to use as inputs by making an embedding model.

-Models can be run from the command line as such: python runModels.py -d path/to/csv/with/numdata -m XGBoostRegressor -s /path/to/folder/where/plot/should/be/saved/
+Models can be run from the command line using the runModels.py script as such: python runModels.py -d path/to/csv/with/numdata -m XGBoostRegressor -s /path/to/folder/where/plot/should/be/saved/

 -d: path to the data found in src/Data/.
 Should point to dfCatAndNum.csv if the model with both numerical and categorical variables should be run.
 Should point to dfNumeric.csv if the numerical regressor is to be run.